nekto-kotik/sqlantern/README.md

 ![](https://sqlantern.com/images/sqlantern_great_wall_of_panels.jpg)

 SQLantern is an in-browser web-application (a single-page application), written in HTML, CSS, JavaScript, and PHP.\
-It requires a web browser and a web server to work.\
+It requires a web browser and a web server or Docker to work.\
 It currently supports MariaDB/MySQL and PostgreSQL.\
 It is open source and free software.